I’ve served in ministry for over 15 years, as a senior pastor for 10 years.

 1. Your pastor is trying their best

 You may not believe it.
 You may think their just throwing things together, but they aren’t.
 The results may not be what you want, but I’ve never met a pastor who didn’t want to succeed or make a difference.
-Their preaching the best sermons they can create, empowering the best volunteers they can find, and doing whatever possible to try and motivate you to be excited about your church.
+They’re preaching the best sermons they can create, empowering the best volunteers they can find, and doing whatever possible to try and motivate you to be excited about your church.
 Whatever is bothering you about your church, trust me, they’re more frustrated than you are.

 2. Your pastor works harder than you think they do